-Decree #2003-1718, dated August 11, 2003, regulates materials intended to come into contact with foodstuffs and requires packaging bear the food grade international logo (shown to the right).
-The Decree does not apply to coating materials covering foodstuffs.
-This requirement entails either clearly stating on the container a short message (mandatory in Arabic and optional in other languages) such as "material fit for food contact" or featuring the logo.
+Decree #2003-1718, dated August 11, 2003, regulates materials intended to come into contact with foodstuffs and requires packaging to include the food grade international logo (shown to the right).
+The decree does not apply to coating materials covering foodstuffs and requires entails either clearly stating on the container a short message (mandatory in Arabic and optional in other languages) such as "material fit for food contact" or featuring the logo.